Thai Food Made Easy | CARAMELISED PRAWNS

 Method

--Run the raw prawns under the cold tap water until the water runs clear.
+-Run the raw prawns under a cold tap water until the water runs clear.

--Add the water, palm sugar.
-Bring it to boil.
+-Add the water and palm sugar.
+Bring it to a boil.

--Once the prawns cooked, put the sugar, salt, oyster sauce and fish sauce, stir well.
-Cooked in medium to high heat, keep stirring until the sauce become thicken (Approx 12-15 minutes).
+-Once the prawns are cooked, put in the sugar, salt, oyster sauce and fish sauce, stir well.
+Cook on a medium to high heat, keep stirring until the sauce becomes thickened (approx 12-15 minutes).

 -Lastly, add a pinch of black pepper and butter.
 Fold all the ingredients together.
 By this time the prawns’ shell should be translucent with a slight crisp.
-Serve Caramelised Prawns with a spicy main course and Thai Jasmine rice.
+Serve Caramelised Prawns as a spicy main course with Thai Jasmine rice.

 Tip:

-– Make sure you get the fresh raw king prawns if possible.
+– Make sure you get fresh raw king prawns if possible.

 -Caramelised prawns have got a crisp shell.
-So Thais tended to eat the whole body of these prawns.
+So Thais tend to eat the whole body of these prawns.

--Keep an eye on the pan while cooking this dish as it has got a lot of sugar which easily burnt.
+-Keep an eye on the pan while cooking this dish as it has got a lot of sugar which easily burns.

 -It is my personal preference to garnish with chopped coriander and a squeeze of lemon.